Reasons Why Your Period Won't Stop

 Causes Of Heavy Or Continuous Flow

 Menorrhagia or heavy menstrual bleeding is marked by a period that continues for more than 7 days at a time.3 So, why are your periods suddenly heavy?
 There is most likely an underlying problem that’s making them last longer.
-Here are the possibilities.
+Here are 11 reasons why your period won’t stop.

 1. Intrauterine Devices